-If the creditor wants to enforce the title in the debtor's property, he or she can have a forced security mortgage registered in his or her name in the land register.
-This requires an application to the land registry office in which the debtor's property is located.
-As soon as this forced security mortgage has been listed in the land register, the creditor can apply for a forced sale in the next step.
+If the creditor wants to enforce the title on the debtor's property, they can have a forced security mortgage registered in their name in the Land Register.
+This requires an application to the Land Registry office where the debtor's property is located.
+As soon as this forced security mortgage is listed in the Land Register, the creditor can apply for a forced sale in the next step.

-The application for the foreclosure sale must also be submitted to local court in whose district the debtor's property to be auctioned is located, cf Section 15 of the Enforced Auction Law (ZVG).
+The application for the foreclosure sale must be submitted to the local court where the debtor's property to be auctioned is located, cf Section 15 of the Enforced Auction Law (ZVG).